 Surely those actions should have put Jim Perrin well beyond the pale?
 His perfidious nature — as we believe it to be — was, in our opinion, revealed; his on-going lack of integrity is by now well-documented.

-So: Jim Perrin’s machinations led to nothing.
-He failed to ‘win’ after all; instead Harriet Tuckey was awarded the prize with an autobiography of her father* and although Jim Curran had not entered a book this year (this author whom Jim Perrin has so frequently traduced and whose career he had shamelessly attempted to sabotage), he was acknowledged and honoured by that establishment.
+So: Despite Jim Perrin’s machinations they led to nothing.
+He failed to ‘win’ after all although by all accounts he confidently expected to do so; instead, Harriet Tuckey was awarded the prize with the outstanding biography of her father, Griffith Pugh,* and although Jim Curran had not entered a book this year (this author whom Jim Perrin has so frequently traduced and whose career he has shamelessly attempted to sabotage), he was however acknowledged and singularly honoured by that establishment.

-It was decided by the judges and committee of the Boardman Tasker Mountain Literature Award that they wished to pay tribute to Jim Curran.
-They wrote: ‘A special award has been given to Jim Curran for his outstanding and consistent contribution to mountain literature.‘ This was an accolade of which Jim Curran can rightly be proud — worth more, among his peers, than anything which has been achieved by the man who over the years has so ruthlessly hounded him…
+It was decided by this year’s judges and the committee of the Boardman Tasker Mountain Literature Award that they wished to pay tribute to Jim Curran.
+They wrote: ‘A special award has been given to Jim Curran for his outstanding and consistent contribution to mountain literature.‘ This was an accolade of which Jim Curran can rightly be proud — worth more, among his peers, than anything which has been achieved by the man who for decades has behaved so vilely, and ruthlessly hounded him…

-* Harriet Tuckey’s book was well received and out of sixty five reviews on ‘Amazon’ (4.6 out of 5 stars) only one reviewer absolutely slated it.
-This review was posted on 12/11/13 by someone calling themselves ‘Llywarch’, and so disgusted were several readers that they commented.
-Interestingly the writer of that review later changed his name to ‘Tim Bartley’ (this was after Jac’s sisters had posted many blogs accusing ‘Llywarch’ of being used as an alias by Jim Perrin).
-When the change of name to ‘Tim Bartley’ was put into place, every ‘Llywarch’ review, going back to April, 2005, was also changed.
-They are still online.
-Irrefutably Jim Perrin WAS ‘Llywarch'; is NOW ‘Tim Bartley’.
+* Harriet Tuckey’s book ‘Everest: The First Ascent’ was very well received and out of sixty five reviews on Amazon (4.6 out of 5 stars) only one reviewer absolutely slated it.
+This review was posted on 12/11/2013 by someone calling themselves ‘Llywarch’, and so disgusted were several readers by the blatantly censorious tone that they commented upon it.
+Interestingly the writer of that review (Llywarch’) then changed his name to one ‘Tim Bartley’ — (Such a timely coincidence that this was after Jac’s sisters had been posting their many accusations that ‘Llywarch’ was being used as an alias by Jim Perrin!)
+When the change of name to ‘Tim Bartley’ was put into place, all sixteen of his ‘Llywarch’ reviews, going back to April, 2005, were also changed.
+They may still be read online.
+Irrefutably Jim Perrin WAS ‘Llywarch’; irrefutably Jim Perrin is NOW ‘Tim Bartley’.